-An HTTP 408 response can be observed when client requests to the frontend listener of application gateway do not respond back within 60 seconds.
-This error can be observed due to traffic congestion between on-premises networks and Azure, when traffic is inspected by virtual appliances, or the client itself becomes overwhelmed.
+An HTTP 408 response can be observed when client requests to the frontend listener of application gateway don't respond back within 60 seconds.
+This error can be observed due to traffic congestion between on-premises networks and Azure, when virtual appliance inspects the traffic, or the client itself becomes overwhelmed.

 499 – Client closed the connection

 An HTTP 499 response is presented if a client request that is sent to application gateways using v2 sku is closed before the server finished responding.
-This error can be observed when a large response is returned to the client, but the client may have closed or refreshed their browser/application before the server had a chance to finish responding.
+This error can be observed in 2 scenarios.
+The first scenario is when a large response is returned to the client and the client might have closed or refreshed the application before the server finished sending a large response.
+The second scenario is when the timeout on the client side is low and doesn't wait long enough to receive the response from server.
+In this case it's better to increase the timeout on the client.
 In application gateways using v1 sku, an HTTP 0 response code may be raised for the client closing the connection before the server has finished responding as well.

 5XX response codes (server error)